henryoier/leetcode/Leetcode Log.md

 119_PascalsTriangleII 2Y
 1WA At first I want to use the formula to calculate, but it would overload when I was calculating the factor.So i just sum up from the last row.

+120_Triangle 2Y
+When j is 0 or i, there is only one way.